sbw-neue-medien/uek5-virtual-lab/README.md

 # Configure
 ## Client
 Setup at least one client.
-This has at this stage no connection the the internet so use a local account.
-Copy Winbox from the host to the client's desktop for the next step
+This has at this stage no working connection to the internet so use a local account.
+Copy Winbox from the host to the client's desktop for the next step.

 ## Router
-As the router has no IP-Adress ootb use something like winbox to connect to the router on network(3), as opposed to transport(4) level.
-Than router should get an
+As the router has no IP-address ootb use something like winbox to connect to the router on network(3) layer, as opposed to transport(4) layer.
+After this the router should get an
 * IP address and
-* setup as proxy gateway (NAT).
+* Setup as proxy gateway (NAT).
 * Setup device name, and admin password.
-* Setup DNS to accept remote request and
+* Setup DNS to accept remote requests and
 * Setup firewall rules to allow forwarding to tcp protocoll (6) and DNS port(53) to whatever IP-address the router has on LAN

 ## Server